AlcidesTiago/Capturing-Images-from-Webcam-Using-OpenCV-Python/README.md

 # Softwares and packages required:
 1. Python, v3.9.6
-2. Matplotlib, v3.0.2 (to view the captured images or images that have been modified.
-Not required for Windows machines.) pip3 install matplotlib
+2. Matplotlib, v3.0.2 (to view the captured images or images that have been modified. pip3 install matplotlib
 3. OpenCV, v3.
+   pip install python3-opencv

 Read the full document.